signalfx/integrations/collectd-consul/README.md

     [<img src='./img/chart_dns_queries.png' width=200px>](./img/chart_dns_queries.png)

 - **CONSUL SERVER**
 All charts metioned in the Client dashboard are also present in the Server dashboard.
-In addition to those, below charts are also present -
+In addition to those, the following charts are present

   - **Raft candidate state**: This chart tracks if the selected Consul server starts an election.
 If this metric increments without a leadership change occurring it could indicate that a single server is overloaded or is experiencing network connectivity issues.